 If psychologists could possess a systematic understanding of these nonrational motivations they would have the power to influence the smallest aspects of our lives and the largest aspects of our societies.”
 (Source)

 “These Facebook profiles – especially people’s “likes” – could be correlated across millions of others to produce uncannily accurate results.
 Michal Kosinski, the centre’s lead scientist, found that with knowledge of 150 likes, their model could predict someone’s personality better than their spouse.

 With 300, it understood you better than yourself.
 “Computers see us in a more robust way than we see ourselves,” says Kosinski.”
 (Source)

 Worth note is that Cambridge Analytica is the same company that helped Trump win the 2016 US Presidential Election, and you can bet they’re going to be first in line for the new data culled by ISPs –advertisers are the least of your worries.

-With the recent deregulation of the data collected by ISPs, one can wonder if that was an underlying motivation for Cambridge Analytica assisting Trump to Presidential victory.
+With the recent deregulation of the data collected by ISPs in the United States, one can wonder if that was an underlying motivation for Cambridge Analytica assisting Trump to Presidential victory.
 And the big money behind Trump is also the big money behind Breitbart, and one of the minds behind Cambridge Analytica.